 [students] realize that these artifacts are in fact the result of much thought, iteration, and analysis; i.e., the design process.
 These products do not just “happen”.
 (Shepperd, 1992)

 For my microteaching exercise, I chose to run a laptop disassembly task based on the e-waste workshops we run in the CCI.
-For the 20 minutes, participants were instructed to collaboratively take apart a scrap laptop as far as they could with provided tools, while discussing a set of three questions that prompted them to identify components, discuss standardisation, and identify different materials and manufacturing processes, inspired by Prown’s forensic analysis (Prown, 1980).
-Following a short risk assessment, I chose to remove the battery (due to fire risk), and advised participants to wash their hands after the activity.
+For 20 minutes, participants were instructed to collaboratively take apart a scrap laptop as far as they could with provided tools, while discussing three questions that prompted them to identify components, discuss standardisation, and identify different manufacturing processes.
+This approach was inspired by Prown’s forensic analysis (Prown, 1980), and mechanical dissection tasks that encourage critical thinking through reflective material engagement (Sheppard, 1992).
+Following a risk assessment, I chose to remove the battery (due to fire risk), and advised participants to wash their hands after the activity.

 Reflection

 Overall, I thought this task was partly successful.
-The object became very compelling — it felt easy to involve everyone, all participants relayed that they found the task enjoyable.
+It felt easy to involve everyone, and all participants relayed that they found the task enjoyable.
 I was able to avoid talking entirely for the first part of the exercise, in which students correctly identified the laptop model and some components, though I helped later on to identify more obscure components.
+Participants only engaged with the first question, but used it as the basis for a thoughtful discussion.

 Lastly, one participant said that they would appreciate more discussion of practical repair technique — while this was out of scope for the time period, it’s an important consideration for our longer e-waste workshops in the department, as it intersects with both sustainability and safety concerns.